-Typically, a serum calcium test is performed to check the total amount of calcium in your blood.
-This includes ionized calcium as well as all the calcium bound to proteins.
-If you have signs of kidney disease, certain kinds of cancers, or problems with your parathyroid gland, your doctor may want to check your blood calcium levels.
+A serum calcium test usually checks the total amount of calcium in your blood.
+This includes ionized calcium and calcium bound to proteins.
+Your doctor may want to check your blood calcium levels if you have signs of kidney disease, certain kinds of cancers, or problems with your parathyroid gland.

 Ionized calcium levels give more information about active, ionized calcium.
-If you have abnormal levels of proteins, such as albumin, or immunoglobins in your blood, it may be important to know your ionized calcium levels.
-If the balance between bound calcium and free calcium is not normal, it’s important to determine why.
-Free and bound calcium each typically make up half of the body’s total calcium, and an imbalance can be a sign of a major health issue.
+It may be important to know your ionized calcium levels if you have abnormal levels of proteins, such as albumin, or immunoglobins in your blood.
+If the balance between bound calcium and free calcium isn’t normal, it’s important to find out why.
+Free calcium and bound calcium each typically make up half of your body’s total calcium.
+An imbalance can be a sign of a major health issue.

-Low levels of free ionized calcium can cause the heart to slow down or speed up, can cause muscle spasms, and can even result in coma.
-If you have any signs of numbness around your mouth or in your hands and feet, or experience muscle spasms in the same areas, an ionized calcium test may be ordered.
+Low levels of free calcium can cause your heart to slow down or speed up, cause muscle spasms, and even result in a coma.
+Your doctor may order an ionized calcium test if you have any signs of numbness around your mouth or in your hands and feet, or if you have muscle spasms in the same areas.
 These are symptoms of low free calcium levels.

-This test is more difficult to perform than a serum calcium test due to the special handling required for the blood sample, so it is only done in certain circumstances.
+An ionized calcium test is harder to perform than a serum calcium test.
+It requires special handling of the blood sample, and it’s only done in certain cases.

-You may have to stop taking certain medications before the test, but only if your doctor tells you to do so.
-Examples of drugs that can affect ionized calcium levels include calcium salts, hydralazine, lithium, thyroxine, and thiazide diuretics.
-Do not stop taking a medication unless your doctor tells you to.
+Discuss your current medications with your doctor.
+You may have to stop taking certain medications before the test but only if your doctor tells you to do so.
+Examples of drugs that can affect your ionized calcium levels include:

-When the blood is collected, you may feel some moderate pain or a mild pinching sensation.
-After the needle is taken out, you may feel a throbbing sensation, and you will be instructed to apply pressure to the site where the needle entered your skin.
-A bandage will be applied that needs to remain in place for 10 to 20 minutes, and you should avoid using that arm for heavy lifting for the rest of the day.
+You may feel some moderate pain or a mild pinching sensation during the procedure.
+After your doctor removes the needle, you may feel a throbbing sensation.
+You’ll be instructed to apply pressure to the site where the needle entered your skin.
+Your arm will then be bandaged.
+You should avoid using that arm for heavy lifting for the rest of the day.

 There are some very rare risks involved in taking a blood sample, including: